any-docs/css/content/reference/properties/clip-path/index.md

 Select different options to change the `clip-path` value.

 > [!NOTE]
-> While it is possible to define a path of text, if you want to clip a background image to text rather than a shape, see the {{cssxref("background-clip")}} property.
+> While it is possible to define a path of text, if you want to clip a background image to text rather than a shape, see the `background-clip` property.

 ## Specifications